auth0/docs/articles/libraries/lock/v10/legacy-migration-guide.md

 ---
-description: Lcok V10 migration guide to move from Auth0 Widget to Lock.
+description: Lock V10 migration guide to move from Auth0 Widget to Lock.
 ---

 # Lock: Migration Guide